-SN Criteria Weight Score 1 In a clean, cool, dry, well-ventilated areas away from flames, sparks, or any source of heat or light or ignition or Oxygen corrosive chemicals.
+SN Criteria Weight Score 1 In a clean, cool, dry, well-ventilated areas away from flames, sparks, or any source of heat or light or ignition or 15 Oxygen corrosive chemicals.
 2 cylinder Securely to prevent the cylinder from falling or any 10 is physical damage.
 10 3 stored:- Away from areas that would block escape routes or fire 5 exits.
-5 4 All cylind lers are colour coded as per the national standard 15 5 Statutory 10 6 Cylinders are stored in upright and secured with a chain, strap, or cable to a a stationary building support (i.e. Structural Beam) or to a 15 cylinder c art to prevent cylinders from tipping or falling.
-7 Proper pro 5 or toxic n naterials" mark are labelled in cylinder storage areas.
-5
+7 4 All cylind lers are colour coded as per the national standard 15 5 Statutory hazard notices are placed in areas where oxygen is stored.
+10 6 Cylinders are stored in upright and secured with a chain, strap, or cable to a stationary building support (i.e. Structural Beam) or to a 15 • eart to prevent cylinders from tipping or falling.
+7 Proper pro 5 or toxic m naterials" mark are labelled in cylinder storage areas.
+7

 8 Empty cylinders are segregated from full cylinders and stored separately.
 10 9 Caps used for valve protection are kept on the cylinders at all times, except when the cylinder is actually being used or charged.
-10 10 Empty cylinders labelled with "Empty" mark.
-5 Total score Av Availability of good medical oxygen cylinder storage practice; If $\ge 80\%$, Yes; If < 80%, No.
+10 10 10 Empty cylinders labelled with "Empty" mark.
+Total score Av railability of good medical oxygen cylinder storage practice; If $\geq 80\%$ , Yes; If < 80%, No.